lbgraham/hrext09-my-cruddy-app/README.md

 - [√] Add ability to pull a line from a sonnet from Shakespeare via API as a interim step to machine learning (does not work on Github Pages - uses a insecure API)
 - [√] Stylize the 'Create Poetry' button for aesthetics (Looks ok to me for now)
 - [√] Improve overall page aesthetic (Overall happy with the current aesthetic once I get the random placement of the extra magnets implemented)
-- [ ] Integrate text generation using tensorflow.js on a trained model of poetry
 - [ ] Add an additional selection to display an entire generated poem or generated piece of prose
-- [ ] Create a simple blockchain to store the previously created poems for consistence
 - [ ] Add API endpoint for obtaining randomly generated poem
 - [√] Add support for mobile devices (But the formatting is blah.
 It does work though)
-- [ ] Post a formatted image of the quote on social media sites

 ### Basic Reqs - NOTE: Core feature ideas (except AI text generation) is complete.
 Improvement tasks are listed above
 - [√] Where to store data? (localstorage)